cybergarage/uecho/doc/uecho_device_overview.md

 ## Making Devices

-uEcho supports your original standard devices of ECHONET Lite specification easily.
+uEcho supports your original standard devices of [ECHONET Lite][enet] specification easily.
+This document explains to create your original  [ECHONET Lite][enet] device step by step.

 ## Creating Devices

 ### 1. Creating Node

-To create your original device, use `uecho_node_new` as the following at first.
+To create your original device, use `uecho_node_new()` as the following at first.

 ```
 uEchoNode *node = uecho_node_new();